Vanessa Bryant Reveals Kobe-Inspired Tattoo, Says She Wanted His ‘Sweet Message Transferred On Me’

-Vanessa Bryant recently revealed she got a tattoo inspired by her late husband and daughter, People reported on Wednesday.
+Vanessa Bryant recently revealed she got a tattoo inspired by her late husband Kobe and daughter Gianna, People reported on Wednesday.

 Vanessa shared three videos of the tattoo process on her Instagram late last night.
 Tattoo artist Nikko Hurtado was responsible for the ink and also shared the videos on his own Instagram page.